videolan/vlc-unity/README.md

 # VLC for Unity

 This repository contains the native Unity plugin that bridges [LibVLCSharp](https://code.videolan.org/videolan/LibVLCSharp) with LibVLC for performance oriented video rendering in Unity3D applications and games.
+Available on the [Unity Store](https://assetstore.unity.com/packages/tools/video/vlc-for-unity-windows-133979).

 ## Features